Balfron: Facilities

 Balfron has shops, a health centre, a village hall and a secondary school (Balfron High School).
 The town also contains a fire station, garage, ambulance depot, police station, primary school, bowling green and an 18-hole golf course.
 There is a branch of the Bank of Scotland.
-There is a gift shop – Wonderland and Doyles cafe – also situated in Balfron.
+There is a gift shop and a cafe – also situated in Balfron.

 The game of golf is not a new tradition in Balfron.
 There had been a 9-hole course at the top of the village for many years until, in 1939, Balfron Golf Club was dissolved and the land given up for agricultural use during the 2nd World War.
 In 1991 Balfron Golf Society was formed to re-create a nine-hole course on the site of the original one.
 A 9-hole course opened in 1994 and in 2001 was extended to 18 holes.

 The Secondary School (Balfron High School) opened in 2001, replacing a 1960s-era building which had previously acted as the secondary school.
 The new school was built as a public-private partnership (PPP) with the company Jarvis plc under the PPP policy of the Scottish Executive which was then run by the Scottish Labour Party.
 It and the local primary school, which has nursery provision, are located in separate buildings on the same campus and is signposted in the village as "Balfron Campus".
 The old school, which originated from the 19th century and was still used as classroom space until 2001 has been converted into two homes.
 Jarvis, the company that managed the school under the PPP arrangements, went into administration in March 2010.
 The administrator appointed by Jarvis approached the council with an offer from SGP Ltd to take over both the PFI (private finance initiative) contract and the facilities management contract.
 As part of the PPP agreement the leisure facilities of the school are open to the public outwith school hours.

-Balfron Church is situated in the settlement and shares a minister with the neighbouring parish of Fintry.
+Balfron Church, built in 1832, is situated in the settlement and shares a minister with the neighbouring parish of Fintry.
 The catholic community is served by St Anthony's, which shares a priest with St Kessog's, in Strathblane.
 Strathendrick Baptist Church is also based in Balfron and meets at McLintock Hall.

 There are eight listed buildings in Balfron, and a further fifteen in the area around the village.

 Many youth groups work in the village including Duke of Edinburgh Award Scheme, scouts and guides.

 Balfron Rovers Football Club are a Scottish association football club based in Balfron.
 As of 2014, they play in the Forth and Endrick Football League.

 Transport

-Balfron railway station, on the line between Kirkintilloch and Aberfoyle, was opened to serve the commuter town in 1856.
-It closed in 1951.
+Balfron railway station was opened to serve the town in 1856.
+It served as a junction between the Forth and Clyde Junction Railway and the Strathendrick and Aberfoyle Railway.
+The station closed in 1951.

 The main road in Balfron is the A875.
 Local bus services are provided by McGill's Scotland East.